unosquare/embedio/README.md

 }
 ```

-*Or if you want to use the Wildcard strategy:*
+*Or if you want to use the Wildcard strategy (which is the default):*

 ```csharp
 public class PeopleController : WebApiController